 Two data formats that are purported to be both human and machine readable are eXtensible Markup Language (XML) and JavaScript Object Notation (JSON).
 XML is often used to embed metadata into Word and pdf documents to save author information, creation dates, digital object identifiers (DOIs), and more.
 JSON is often used for providing structured metadata for Web purposes because it is considered “lightweight” (i.e., simply structured for quick and easy processing; Crockford, n.d.).
 JSON files are formatted in the style of a dictionary.
 Each entry includes a definition stored as name-value pairs.
 The following JSON code is an example of how you might provide metadata about the authors of a project:

+[TS: PLEASE USE THE CORRECT FONT FOR ALL COMPUTER CODE]

 {